ballerina-attic/website/README.md

 Now, open your browser, and head over to <http://localhost:8080>.

-Test away, and send in your changes as pull requests.
+Test away, and send your changes as pull requests.